dreamqip/freely-server-components/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env.local file

-`API_KEY`
+`NEXT_PUBLIC_API_KEY`
-you can get key here https://developers.themoviedb.org/3/getting-started/introduction
+you can get your own key here https://developers.themoviedb.org/3/getting-started/introduction